 METHOD NO 1 | LIKES TO OBSERVERS RATIO

 You simply have to compare the number of likes under a single photo to the number of followers.
 The number of likes should be around 5-10% of the number of followers.
-Of course, this method is not perfect, because our followers could simply not enjoy the particular photo.
-Or… the “Instagrammer” may buy the fakes likes only for some photos, not for every one of them.
+Of course, this method is not perfect, because our followers could simply not enjoy this particular photo.
+Or… the “Instagrammer” may buy the fakes likes only for some photos, not for every single one of them.
 Trust me, there are people who actually do that.

 Here you can check out two of our photos -one from August 2018 and one from March 2019.
 The first one was published when we had 1000 followers and the second one – when we had 7000 followers.
 Our followers clearly thought the elephant was more attractive than Red.
-Podsiadły and the total number of followers did not matter in this case, so let’s be careful while using this method.
+Podsiadły and the total number of followers did not matter in this case, so let’s be careful when using this method.